ArgoreOfficial/ArXFX/specifications.md

 # Specifications
 This is a **planning document**.
 Not final implementation

-## Multithreading
+* C or C++
-Thread safety is not a requirement, however, access to graphical concepts must be allowed from any thread.
+* access to graphical concepts must be allowed from any thread
+* user must be able to switch backend without recompiling source

 ## Concepts
 These are the graphical concepts the API must include